jspaul2003/ortho/readme.md

 The attached pdf ortho.pdf describes the methods used in generating a duplex library.

 There may well be bugs!
-Please email me at jspaul@caltech.edu to report any bugs (or if you have any suggestions :) )!
+Please email me at jspaul@stanford.edu to report any bugs (or if you have any suggestions :) )!